Nottoway Plantation – Why You Should NOT Tour This Plantation

 Antebellum: Existing before a war, especially existing before the American Civil War.

 Nottoway is undoubtedly a magnificent Antebellum Mansion – there’s no denying this.
 There’s no denying that Nottoway’s mansion has a place in history, and it warrants preservation.
 However, in the United States, plantations played a significant role in the proliferation of slavery.
-This period called for over three million Black humans to plant, die, and harvest Native lands between the American Revolution and Civil War.
+This period called for over three million Black humans to plant, die, and harvest Native lands between the American Revolution and the Civil War.

 Sadly, you will not learn any of this by visiting Nottoway Plantation.